Print

 Pets

-A pet kennel or container that is taken in the cabin counts as either your personal item or your one carry-on bag - the cabin pet charge still applies.
+A pet kennel or container that is taken in the cabin counts as your one carry-on bag - the cabin pet charge still applies.
 See www.aa.com/pets for information on sizes of containers allowed and applicable charges.

 Medical Equipment